A prescription for projectors to compute helicity amplitudes in D dimensions: Conclusions

 As shown in section~\ref{SEC:Prescription}, it is quite straightforward to construct these projectors, and their structures depend only on the masses and spins of the external particles.
 The construction procedure requires almost no knowledge of the Lorentz structures present in the loop amplitude, nor whether or not they are linearly independent of each other (in D dimensions).
 In particular, there is no need to trim any unphysical Lorentz structure off the original Feynman-diagrammatic representation of the amplitude before applying these external projectors.
-The number and forms of these projectors are truly independent of the loop order of the virtual amplitude as well as of possible evanescent Lorentz structures that could be generated in D dimensions.
+The number and forms of these projectors are truly independent of the loop order of the virtual amplitude as well as of possible evanescent Lorentz structures that may be generated in D dimensions.
+In fact, the number of these projections needed are equal to the number of independent helicity amplitudes in 4 dimensions.
 Constraints from symmetry properties such as parity symmetry can be accounted for in a simple way in terms of this set of projectors.

-From the point of view of the projection method as recapped in section~\ref{SEC:projectionmethod:recap}, the set of projectors prescribed in this article may be loosely viewed as a special choice of Lorentz decomposition basis structures which by construction are orthogonal to each other.
-Furthermore, each of these decomposition structures is directly related to a physical quantity, and thus patterns of (explicit and/or implicit) singularities therein are protected by physical conditions observed by these physical quantities.
-In this way the issues related to the conventional form factor decomposition as discussed in section~\ref{SEC:projectionmethod:comments} are avoided.~\\
+From the point of view of the projection method as recapped in section~\ref{SEC:projectionmethod:recap} and~\ref{SEC:prescription:comments}, the set of projectors prescribed in this article may be loosely viewed as a special choice of Lorentz decomposition basis structures which by construction are orthogonal to each other.
+This perspective is also very useful in showing how one can easily reproduce polarized amplitudes defined in other helicity conventions or polarization bases, starting from the original projections with the proposed projectors.
+Furthermore, each of these decomposition structures is directly related to a physical quantity, a linearly polarized amplitude up to a normalization factor, and thus patterns of (explicit and/or implicit) singularities therein are protected by physical conditions observed by these physical quantities.
+In this way the issues related to the conventional form-factor decomposition as discussed in section~\ref{SEC:projectionmethod:comments} are avoided.~\\